SimonScholz/simonscholz.github.io/content/tutorials/fishshell/fishshell.md

 vi_mode pwd git
 ```

-In order to remove git from the left hand side I ran `set --universal tide_left_prompt_items vi_mode pwd` which basically has overidden the default.
+In order to remove git from the left hand side I ran `set --universal tide_left_prompt_items vi_mode pwd` which basically has overridden the default.

 In order to add `git` to the right prompt I ran: